le-nn/memento/README.md

 * Less boilerplate, less rule and simple usage
 * Immutable state and Unidirectional flow
-* Multiple stores but manged by single provider, so can observe and manage as one state tree
+* Multiple stores but managed by single provider, so can observe and manage as one state tree
 * Observe detailed status with command patterns and makes it easier to monitor what happened within the application

 ## Concepts and Flow